 Organizations and Associations

-Attorney Flowers has been active in numerous professional associations and was president of the Boulder County Bar Association, the Sam Cary Bar Association, and the Colorado Trial Lawyers Association (CTLA).
-He is a member of the American Board of Trial Advocates (ABOTA) and of the American Association for Justice (AAJ) where he has served on its Executive Committee and its Board of Governors.
+Attorney Flowers has been active in numerous professional associations and was president of the Boulder County Bar Association, the Sam Cary Bar Association, and the Colorado Trial Lawyers Association (CTLA), andcontinues to serve on the CTLA executive committee.
+He is a former President of the American Board of Trial Advocates (ABOTA) and of the American Association for Justice (AAJ) where he has served on its Executive Committee and its Board of Governors.
 He was vice-president of the Colorado Bar Association (CBA) and of the National Bar Association.
-He continues to serve on the CTLA executive committee.
 He frequently lectures on trial advocacy and has done so for AAJ’s National College of Advocacy, CTLA, the CBA, the ABA and numerous state trial lawyer associations.